opendcs/opendcs/docs/source/legacy-resevap-computation.rst

 the sensible heat flux.
 The assumed values for :math:`\beta` and :math:`\alpha` are reasonable for this application, and can range from 0 to 1.
 Radiation computations and heat fluxes are described in previous sections.
-The necessary areas for diffusion computations are described below.
+The necessary areas for diffusion computations are described below:

 :math:`A_{i} = f_{rating}\left( z_{i} \right)`